doriguzzi/pess-security/README.md

 ### Scalability

-The goal of scalability test is to show the performance of PESS at various network sizes (10,100,250,500,750 and 1000 nodes).
+The goal of the scalability test is to show the performance of PESS at various network sizes (10,100,250,500,750 and 1000 nodes).
 The two tests described in the paper (Section VII-D) are implemented in ```solver.py``` and can be executed by running one of the two commands:

 ```
 # python2 solver.py -e 4
 # python2 solver.py -t data/garr-topology -e 5
 ```

-In the experiment number 4 (first command), the network degree of the random topology is set to 1, 3 and 5.
+In experiment number 4 (first command), the network degree of the random topology is set to 1, 3 and 5.
 In the experiment number 5, the network degree is set to 5 (worst case scenario), while the region size is varied starting from 1 node, to 10%, 25% or 50% of the entire network.
 For comparison with a real-world scenario, here we also load the GARR topology, whose border region consists of 5 nodes out of 46.

 ### Test results

 The results of the tests are saved as text files in a folder named ```log```, which is created at the first execution.
 Such files are named using the following schema:  PARAMETER-EXPERIMENT-DATE-TIME-#NETWORK_SIZE.
-Each line in this files is the report of a successful service provisioning.
-The list of rejected requests are instead saved in another file with the same name plus suffix ```-infeasible```.
-Below some examples:
+Each line in these files is the report of a successful service provisioning.
+The list of rejected requests is instead saved in another file with the same name plus suffix ```-infeasible```.
+Below are some examples:

 ```
 1000.0-GARR-PESS-2021-03-12-23-01-03-#20.log (load=1000, experiment=GARR-PESS, datetime=2021-03-12-23-01-03, nodes=20)